PoopyPooOS/userd/README.md

 - **Simple config:** Unlike other distributions this does not use an /etc/passwd file for defining users.

-- **Secure (probably):** Passwords will be encrypted by default but you can also use plain text passwords too.
+- **Secure (probably):** Passwords will be encrypted by default but you can also use plain text passwords.

 ## Contributing